UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 doesn't allow multiple mutable references at once, to avoid concurrent modifications.
 So this is why we need to either declare a global, static `Mutex` that any task can access, to ensure that the value cannot be modified concurrently by two different tasks, or use channels and keep the peripheral inside the `main` function.

-To better understand the concepts of ownership and borrowing in Rust, take a look at this [chapter](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html) of the Rust Book.
+To better understand the concepts of ownership and borrowing in Rust, take a look at [chapter 4](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html) of the Rust Book.
 :::

 ## Potentiometer

-The potentiometer is an analog sensor, and is similar to the photoresistor in the sense that it's a variable resistor.
-It has a knob that can be turned from a minimum angle to a maximum angle, internally changing its resistance.
+A potentiometer is a three-terminal resistor with a sliding or rotating contact that forms an adjustable voltage divider.
+If only two terminals are used, one end and the wiper, it acts as a variable resistor or rheostat.
 A volume knob on a speaker is a potentiometer, for instance.

 ![Potentiometer](images/potentiometer_pins.png)

 ## Exercises

 1. Connect an LED to GP0, an RGB LED to GP1, GP2, GP4 and a potentiometer to ADC0.
-Use Kicad to draw the schematic.
+Use Kicad to draw the schematic. (**1p**)
 2. Change the monochromatic LED's intensity, using button A (SW_A) and button B(SW_B) on the Pico Explorer.
-Button A will increase the intensity, and button B will decrease it.
+Button A will increase the intensity, and button B will decrease it. (**2p**)

 :::tip
 - Use PWM to control the intensity.
 - Create two tasks, one for button A, one for button B. Use a channel to send commands from each button task to the main task.
 :::

-3. Control the RGB LED's color with buttons A, B, X and Y on the Pico Explorer.
+3. Control the RGB LED's color with buttons A, B, X and Y on the Pico Explorer. (**2p**)
 - Button A -> RGB = Red
 - Button B -> RGB = Green
 - Button X -> RGB = Blue